 Resilience and Wellness Series

-This monthly resilience and well-being series has been designed specifically for faculty at the University of Michigan Medical School.
+This monthly resilience and well-being series has been designed specifically for faculty and staff at the University of Michigan Medical School.
 These workshops will equip you with actionable skills to enhance your ability to overcome adversity, manage stress, and thrive in your professional and personal life.
-In this highly experiential workshop, you will engage in practical exercises and discuss strategies for applying the skills after the workshops.
+In these highly experiential workshops, you will engage in practical exercises and discuss strategies for applying the skills after the sessions.

 This workshop will focus on the many benefits of positive emotions.
 Positive emotions such as joy, love, and contentment have generally beneficial effects such as broadening the scope of attention and building physical, social, and emotional resources.
 Positive emotions increase well-being and buffer against stress.